svvsaga/github-actions-public/README.md

 ## Add new actions

 - Make a file in `src`, e.g. `src/my-action.ts`
-- Add an npm script similar to `"package:my-action": "ncc build lib/my-action.js --source-map -o my-action"`
+- Add optional implementation details or utils in their respective subfolders
 - Make a folder `my-action`
-- Add a `action.yml` file
+- Add a `action.yml` file to that folder

-### Tree shaking

-**NOTE: No tree shaking is applied, so import e.g. `lodash-es`-modules directly: `import uniq from 'lodash-es/uniq'` rather than `import { uniq } from 'lodash-es`.**

 ## Use actions